 Memorandum of Understanding with State.
 In May 2008, the Authority entered into a Memorandum of Understanding (the "MOU") with the Attorney General of the State regarding the Master Plan.
 Pursuant to the MOU, the Authority agreed to certain specific measures to reduce the amount of greenhouse gas emissions from aviation and other operations conducted at SDIA.
 In December 2009, the Board approved the San Diego County Regional Airport Authority Air Quality Management Plan (the "Air Quality Management Plan"), which sets forth the Authority's specific plan for implementing the provisions of the MOU.
 Some of the specific measures the Authority agreed to take in the MOU include, among others, providing landside power and preconditioned air to the gates at the terminals and in the cargo facilities, replacing vehicles operating at SDIA with electric or alternative fuel vehicles, and using "green" materials for the construction of the projects included in the Master Plan.
-Many of the elements at SDIA, including the ADP, also will need to incorporate the provisions of the Air Quality Management Plan.
+Many of the elements of the Air Quality Management Plan have been incorporated into the Capital Program.
+Future improvements at SDIA, including the ADP, also will need to incorporate the provisions of the Air Quality Management Plan.
 Following are certain key achievements of the Authority in meeting the provisions of the MOU: